bashar0101/HR-schema-Spring-Boot/README.md

 Here is a visual representation of the HR schema used in this project:

 ![HR Schema Diagram](![cncpt292](https://github.com/user-attachments/assets/22cf6227-7ef3-47fd-96b3-eb787c415e9c))
-> Replace `path-to-your-image.png` with the actual path to your uploaded image.

 ## 🏃‍♂️ Getting Started